Mastodonsaurus: History and etymology

-The German paleontologist Georg Friedrich von Jaeger gave the name Mastodonsaurus in 1828 to a single large conical fang with vertical striations and a worn off tip, found in the Triassic Lettenkeuper deposits near Gaildorf in Baden-Württemberg in southern Germany.
+The German paleontologist Georg Friedrich von Jaeger gave the name Mastodonsaurus in 1828 to a single large conical fang with vertical striations and a worn-off tip, found in the Triassic Lettenkeuper deposits near Gaildorf in Baden-Württemberg in southern Germany.
 Jaeger assumed the big tooth (a snout fang about 10.4 cm (4.1 in) long as preserved) belonged to a giant reptile and that the indented missing tip was a distinctive natural feature that, when viewed from above, resembled a nipple or teat with a small hole in the middle, which he expressed in the name Mastodonsaurus or "teat tooth lizard" (from Greek mastos "breast, nipple" + odous (odon) "tooth" + sauros "lizard"): "Dieser Zahn ist nämlich besonders ausgezeichnet durch seine zitzenartige Spitze."
 [This tooth namely is especially distinguished by its teat-like tip.]
 He illustrated the tooth and its "teat-like" tip in a plate (Plate IV, figure 4).
 However, Jaeger did not provide a type species name for Mastodonsaurus.

-Also in 1828, Jaeger identified part of the back of a large skull found in the same area as coming from an amphibian-like animal because of the double articulation of the occipital condyles.
+Also in 1828, Jaeger identified the back part or occiput of a large skull found in the same area as coming from a giant amphibian-like animal as indicated by the double articulation of the occipital condyles.
 He gave the creature the genus-species name combination Salamandroides giganteus, meaning "gigantic salamander-like (animal)".

-The fossil was later identified as a specimen of Mastodonsaurus.
+The discovery of a complete skull of Mastodonsaurus near Gaildorf in 1833 showed that the teeth and occiput came from the same kind of animal, as later noted by Jaeger.